mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 | Fully connected | Fully Connected.
 Input = 9900, Output = 100 | Concatenate 1     | Softmax                     |
 | Softmax		| Fully Connected.
 Input = 100, Output = 43     | Fully connected   | Probabilities               |

-![alt text][image19]
 ![alt text][image20]

+I used the suggested as the starting point [article](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) to design this model architecture:

+> Usual ConvNets are organized in strict feed-forward layered architectures in which the output of one layer is fed only to the layer above.
+Instead, the output of the first stage is branched out and fed to the classifier, in addition to the output of the second stage [...].
+[W]e use the output of the first stage after pooling/subsampling rather than before.
+Additionally, applying a second subsampling stage on the branched output yielded higher accuracies than with just one.
+Therefore the branched 1st-stage outputs are more subsampled than in traditional ConvNets but overall undergoes the same amount of subsampling [...] than the 2nd-stage outputs.
+The motivation for combining representation from multiple stages in the classifier is to provide different scales of receptive fields to the classifier.
+In the case of 2 stages of features, the second stage extracts “global” and invariant shapes and structures, while the first stage extracts “local” motifs with more precise details.

+I added a bit of dropout on the fully connected layer to regularize the training and prevent overfiting.

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the 10th, 11th, 12th, 13th and 14th cells of the [IPython notebook](https://github.com/mlandry1/CarND/blob/master/CarND-Traffic-Sign-Classifier-P2/Traffic_Sign_Classifier.ipynb).

-To train the model, I used an ....
+To train the model, I used a batch size of 256, a maximum epochs number of 100 and a fix learning rate of 0.001.
+I also used a early stopping criteria to prevent overfitting.

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of ?
+* Training set accuracy : 99.0%
-* validation set accuracy of ?
+* Validation set accuracy : 97.6%
-* test set accuracy of ?
+* Test set accuracy : 94.9%

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
+I choose the

 * Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+* How does the final model's accuracy on the traini ng, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images